 Is NASA’s Space Centre Houston a good place to bring your kids?

 I actually don’t think it is, despite being overrun with kids there all day.
-The focus is very much on the science and the history of space travel and exploration and while I’m sure any people of all ages can enjoy seeing giant spacecraft, I think 90% of the exhibits will be lost on them.
+The focus is very much on the science and the history of space travel and exploration and while I’m sure many people of all ages can enjoy seeing giant spacecraft, I think 90% of the exhibits will be lost on them.

-The entry price is also only marginally less than an adults ticket for kids 4 years and over, so I genuinely don’t think a 5 year old would get that much out of it.
+The entry price is also only marginally less than an adult ticket for kids 4 years and over, so I genuinely don’t think a 5 year old would get that much out of it.
 You’d be much better taking them to the zoo.

 Of course, there is a dedicated kids section with interactive, educational exhibits, which I didn’t venture into.
 There was also a couple of shows that were designed specifically for kids, but even these were probably more aimed at the older kids because really, how much can a 7 year old understand about space exploration?
 They probably hardly even know what a country is.